• Skip to primary navigation

 • Master Classes

-Home > Search for DIY Projects by Trade Type > DIY How To Projects Guides Covering Brickwork, Blockwork, Masonry and Stonework > The Complete DIY Guide to Mortar Including Mortar Mixes, Repair, Pointing and Colour Matching
+Home > Search for DIY Projects by Trade Type > DIY Projects Covering Brickwork, Blockwork, Masonry and Stonework > DIY Guides Covering Mortar Including Mixing, Repair, Pointing etc.

 This page includes links to DIY projects involving mortar such as pointing and repointing brickwork as well as advice and tips on working with mortar and how to mix it correctly.
 Browse through the below list and click on your chosen link to view the project information.